 Shareholders will be aware there are a number of costs involved in operating a VCT.
-Although Shareholders do not bear costs in excess of the expense cap of 3.25%, the Board aims to maintain the ratio before any performance fees at not more
+Shareholders do not bear costs in excess of the expense cap of 3.00% (3.25% prior to merger).

 The Board monitors costs using the Ongoing Charges Ratio which is as set out in the table below: